 Our Artistic Director, Keisha Gervais-Stewart has been a professional dance instructor for over 15 years and has vast experience and training in all our offered dance programs.
 She is an award-winning choreographer with multiple critically-acclaimed works, and engages in continuing dance education taking master classes and attending conventions with other dance instructors and industry legends from around the world.

 She trained at Concepts in Motivation Inc. at an early age and attended James Hubert Blake, Fine Arts High School with a concentration in dance.
 She became a student choreographer and apprentice to the Director of the Dance Department.
 She also trained with the Dance Theater of Harlem in their DC Residency program.

 Keisha is known for her gentle yet stern teaching methods that enlighten and encourage students through positive reinforcement.
 Keisha has designed a central curriculum that ensures all students progress and learn in a consistent environment.

 She directs the Elite Company who travels to many Regional and National Dance Competitions.
-Keisha feels very blessed to guide BNDC to its full potential and adores working with her amazing staff and students!
+In addition to managing Barre None, Keisha is currently working on an International Acrobatic Arts Certification, and becoming a dance competition adjudicator.
+She feels very blessed to guide BNDC to its full potential and adores working with her amazing staff and students!

 Has been professionally training in various classical styles of dance for over 15 years.
 Specializing in hip-hop.
 She is excited to bring her creative talent to Barre None!